andre-brandao/nixos/README.md

 ### My nixos journey

-I installed NixOS on my laptop because I was intrigued by its concept and wanted to give it a try.
-I initially started with a minimal starter configuration from [Misterio77's nix-starter-configs](https://github.com/Misterio77/nix-starter-configs).
-However, I later transitioned to a structure based on [librephoenix's nixos-config](https://github.com/librephoenix/nixos-config).

 ## Basic Flake Comands

 ### To rebuild home-manager, use the following command in the config directory: